Frozenlock/dresser/readme.md

 	                        :only [:name]})
 	;=> ({:name "Xander"})
 	```
-- `:sort`: sorts the selected document by the given fields and directions.
+- `:sort` sorts the selected document by the given fields and directions.
 	```clojure
 	(db/fetch my-db :users {:sort [[[:age] :asc]
                                    [[:address :street] :desc]]})
 	;; Sorts the users by ascending age, then by descending street in case of age equality.
 	```
-- `:limit`: limits the number of documents returned.
+- `:limit` limits the number of documents returned.
 Similar to `clojure.core/take`.
-- `:skip`: skips X documents that would otherwise have been returned.
+- `:skip` skips X documents that would otherwise have been returned.
 Similar to `clojure.core/drop`.

 ### Transactions